-When you wear glasses, your brows are one of the first things people notice, so keep them groomed and on fleek!
+Did you know?
+When you wear glasses, your brows are one of the first things people notice!
+So keep them groomed and on fleek.
 Pluck stray hairs regularly, and keep your brows tidy with a brow brush and gel.

 Define your brows and keep them in place – with zero flaking or fading.
 This gel is formulated with certified organic ingredients and plant-derived phyto-pigments, too.

 Got coloured frames?
-Make sure your lippy doesn’t clash!
+One of our top makeup tips for girls who wear glasses is to pay attention to that hue!
+In short, make sure your lippy doesn’t clash with your frames colour.
 Blue and red frames favour red hues, whilst brown and metallics favour pinkier shades.
 Black frames are best, as anything goes!